 Recognition preferences:

-- Gen X practically invented the idea of work-life balance, so they respond well to recognition strategies which help them maintain that
+• Gen X practically invented the idea of work-life balance, so they respond well torecognition strategies which help them maintain that

-Level up Generation X employees with a Home Depot voucher that they can put to use in their home DIY projects with Gifted HR.
-Maybe throw in a Delta Airlines voucher so that they can bring the whole family along on the vacation they’ve been planning to take a break from work.
+• They also appreciate recognition for their commitment and loyalty to the workplace Level up Generation X employees with a Home Depot voucher that they can put to use in theirhome DIY projects with Gifted HR.
+Maybe throw in a Delta Airlines voucher so that they canbring the whole family along on the vacation they’ve been planning to take a break from work.

 Millennials